anuket-project/anuket-specifications/CONTRIBUTING.md

 <a name="labels"></a>
 ### Labels
-Every Issue and PR should be tagged with one or more of the following labels to indicate their status and for the automation pipelines to apply the correct CNTT processes.
+Every Issue and PR should be tagged with one or more of the following labels to indicate their status and for the automation pipelines to apply the correct Anuket processes.

   - **Backlog**: The Issue will be addressed in future releases..
   - **Major/Minor**: The Issue or PR concerns a major or minor change..